isomerpages/tp-virtualcampus/_events/Highlights/POLITE Games 2023.md

 Keen to experience the electrifying games’ atmosphere in person?
 Support #TeamTemasek at selected games and catch the exciting action live in TP!
 (Refer to the games’ schedule below.)

-⭐ SEAL points will be awarded for participation
+⭐ SEAL points will be awarded to registered student participants (Registration will be conducted at the entrance of the competition venue.)

 ⭐ Enjoy free snacks/drinks while watching the games live

-⭐ Look forward to sweet treats (popcorn/candy floss) at the soccer games too!
+⭐ Look forward to sweet treats (popcorn/candy floss) and exciting half-time performances at the soccer games too!

 One spirit, one dream, one team.
 Let’s rally together and make TP truly a #TPhomeofchamps!